yussypu/database/README.md

 * Not distributed.
 Single node, embedded.
 * Not SQL.
 Key value with transactions.
 A SQL layer is a later problem.
 * Not production.
 No replication, no online backup, no operational tooling, no client libraries beyond the Rust crate.
 * Not a fast OLTP engine.
-The fsync per commit ceiling shows up in every write heavy result.
-Group commit is the obvious next step.
+The fsync per commit ceiling shows up in every write heavy result, and SSI read overhead shows up on pure reads.
+Group commit is the obvious next step on the write side.

 ## Reading